My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Where to Go in Humboldt Redwoods State Park

-Humboldt Redwoods, the nickname it is affectionately given by locals, is 53,000 acres – 17,000 of which is old growth forest.
-It’s in these 17,000 acres that you can find the biggest, most beautiful trees, and several famous groves.
+Humboldt Redwoods, the nickname it is affectionately given by locals, is 53,000 acres – 17,000 of which are old-growth forests.
+It’s on these 17,000 acres that you can find the biggest, most beautiful trees, and several famous groves.
 It’s important to understand the history of Humboldt Redwoods to make sense of why some of the areas in the park are so significant.

-One hundred years ago, in 1918, the Save the Redwoods League started their efforts in what became Humboldt Redwoods State Park.
+One hundred years ago, in 1918, the Save the Redwoods League started its efforts in what became Humboldt Redwoods State Park.
 This was in response to deforestation in the region to continue rebuilding San Francisco in 1906.
 Three years later, in 1921, Humboldt Redwoods State Park was added to the California Parks system.
+Within Humboldt Redwoods, here are the best places to see Redwoods near San Francisco.

 If you only have time to do one thing in Humboldt Redwoods, driving the 31.6-mile Avenue of the Giants is it.
 This winding stretch of what was once U.S. Highway 101 is now called State Road 254 and cuts through the center of Humboldt Redwoods and the small communities along its route.
-It’s slow, bumpy at times, and incredibly narrow where the tall trees press in, but it’s one of the most scenic ways to see the Redwoods quickly.
+It’s slow, bumpy at times, and incredibly narrow where the tallest trees press in, but it’s one of the most scenic ways to see the Redwoods quickly.
+Not to mention there are countless redwood hikes and nature trails along your drive all while being a beautiful place to visit!

-Located just north of the small town of Myers Flat, the Humboldt Redwoods State Park Visitor’s Center is a must-stop spot if only to get oriented to the rest of the park.
-Here, you’ll find a history of the park, memorabilia, and helpful docents to show you maps and give directions to the best groves.
+Located just north of the small town of Myers Flat, the Humboldt Redwoods State Park Visitor Center is a must-stop spot if only to get oriented to the rest of the park.
+Here, you’ll find a history of the park, memorabilia, an opportunity to look around at the gift shop, and helpful docents to show you maps and give directions to the best groves.

 Created by the Save the Redwoods League, Founders Grove is the most ‘must-see’ spot in Humboldt Redwoods.
 Here, you can gaze up in wonder at the towering Founders Tree, and take a self-guided interpretive walk through the woods.
 You can also see the fallen Dyerville Giant; before this tree fell in 1991, it measured 370 feet tall (taller than the Statue of Liberty) and was estimated to be at least 1,500 years old.
 Now, it stands in a clearing of downed Redwoods, as several others have fallen in wind storms the past few winters.